tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Building Frenzy

-One battle per day, as a free action after you have missed an attack, gain +1d4 damage to each successful melee attack until the end of the battle.
+One battle per full recovery, as a free action after you have missed an attack, gain +1d4 damage to each successful melee attack until the end of the battle.
 For each missed attack following this, add another +1d4 damage, up to a maximum of +4d4 damage.

 #### Adventurer Feat